Nick Faure: Career

-In 1967 and 1968, he raced the ex-works 911, that Vic Elford had raced for Porsche GB.
+In 1967 and 1968, Faure raced the ex-works 911, that Vic Elford had raced for Porsche GB.
 In 1969, Faure moved into British Saloon Car Championship, with the support of Porsche Cars GB, racing for the Demetriou Group.
 During the season, he achieved three fourth place finishes at Silverstone, Snetterton and Crystal Palace.
-This resulted in 16th place in the overall championship standings (4th in class) For the next three seasons, Faure had step away from the International scene and raced nationally.
+This resulted in 16th place in the overall championship standings (fourth in class) For the next three seasons, Faure had step away from the International scene and raced nationally.
 In 1973, he was invited by Porsche to drive their brand new Carrera RS 2.7 lightweight in the British Production Sports Car Championship.
 He then moved on to the RS 3.0 version for the following season, still under Porsche Cars GB banner.

 1974 also saw Faure receive an invitation to drive a Carrera 3.0 RSR for Ecurie Francorchamps, in the British Airways 1000km, at Brands Hatch.
 Although, due to gearbox problems, the car did not finish the race, this led to him to this first appearance in the Le Mans 24 hours.
-He helped steer the Carrera 3.0 RSR of ”Beurlys” to 6th overall, in his attempt in 1975.
-This would remain Faure’s best result, as he would never again finish inside the top 10.
+He helped steer the Carrera 3.0 RSR of ”Beurlys” to sixth overall, in his attempt in 1975.
+This would remain Faure’s best result, as he would never again finish inside the top-ten.
 The 1977 Rivet Supply 6 Hours race at Brands Hatch, would see Faure’s best result in a World Sportscar race, when partnered by Bob Wollek, he finished fourth overall in a Porsche Kremer Racing 935.

-He would continue to race annually at Le Mans until 1985, taking in some other Word Sportscar race, mainly in England without much success.
+Faure would continue to race annually at Le Mans until 1985, taking in some other Word Sportscar race, mainly in England without much success.
 After finishing 36th in the 1989 24 Heures de Francorchamps - Lotto Trophy, he would retire from International Motor Sport.

 Away from the track

-Since his association with the Stuttgart marque has been famous from his experience, driving so many types of competition Porsches.
-Since the mid-1980s, Faure has run his own Porsche Specialist outlet in Surrey, England, selling all thing 911 and 356 related.
-Faure’s reputation for driving 911s to their limit and sometimes beyond is legendary, in particular his “hands-off” technique of controlling opposite-lock cornering, allowing the car to show off its own self-centering abilities.
-His wealth of experience and enjoyment owning a 911, he can now supply some of the finest hand-picked examples of these classics.
+Faure became associated with Porsche through his experience driving a wide range of the company's competition cars.
+Since the mid-1980s, he has operated a Porsche specialist business in Surrey, England, focusing on Porsche 911 and 356 models.
+He became known for his driving style in Porsche 911s, particularly his use of "hands off" opposite-lock cornering techniques that demonstrated the car's self-centering characteristics.
+Drawing on his experience with the marque, he later specialized in sourcing and supplying selected classic Porsche models.